apache/beam/sdks/python/apache_beam/examples/inference/README.md

 pip install torch==1.11.0
 ```

-For installation of the `torch` dependency for Dataflow pipelines, refer to these
+For installation of the `torch` dependency on a distributed runner, like Dataflow, refer to these
 [instructions](https://beam.apache.org/documentation/sdks/python-pipeline-dependencies/#pypi-dependencies).

 <!---